ladder/ladder/README.md

  # }
 ```

-If you want more control over how relations are defined (eg. in the case of embedded relations), you can just use regular Mongoid and ActiveTriples syntax:
+If you want more control over how relations are defined (eg. in the case of embedded or 1:n relations), you can just use regular Mongoid and ActiveTriples syntax:

 ```ruby
 class Person